 Poetry Together competition

-Under the direction of Poet Laureate Carol Ann Duffy, Manchester Metropolitan University and the Manchester Children’s Book Festival are delighted to join forces with the Co-operative Charity Partnership and British Red Cross to launch Poetry Together.
+Under the direction of Poet Laureate Carol Ann Duffy, Manchester Metropolitan University and the Manchester Children’s Book Festival joined forces with the Co-operative Charity Partnership and British Red Cross in 2015/16 to launch Poetry Together.

 Poetry Together is a brand new cross-generational competition that invites children and young people to pair up with a parent, grandparent, carer, older sibling or friend, to share their ideas and create brand new poetry.
 The aim of the competition is to bring people together creatively, while also raising awareness of the great work that the British Red Cross do to help tackle loneliness so that they can help the most vulnerable people.
 Reconnecting generations and getting people talking; it’s poetry in action!

-The 2016 Poetry Together competition is now closed and the shortlisted poems selected by our judges Gillian Clarke, Carol Ann Duffy and Martin Kratz.
+The 2016 Poetry Together competition closed on 29th April and the entries were judged by Gillian Clarke, Carol Ann Duffy and Martin Kratz.

 The shortlisted entrants are: